Fishing on The Zambezi River

 As the water levels continue to drop, the temperatures start to increase and the water becomes crystal clear from August through to November superb fishing of all species is to be had.

-The Zambezi is real Africa so there is no getting away from the fact that Hippos and Crocodiles live in these waters in profusion.
-Experienced guides however know exactly how to avoid these animals and let them be, so that both man and animal can enjoy this magical place.
-So don’t let these dangers stop you from going rather make sure you go only with someone who knows what they are doing.
+The Zambezi is really in the wild, so there is no getting away from the fact that hippos and crocodiles live in these waters in profusion.
+Experienced guides however know how to avoid these animals and let them be, so that both man and animal can enjoy this magical place.
+So don't let these dangers stop you from going rather make sure you go only with someone who knows what they are doing.

-If you are fishing on the Zambezi from the bank don’t stand on the river bank next to a deep water channel for long periods of time, keep moving every few minutes.
+If you are fishing on the Zambezi from the bank don't stand on the river bank next to a deep water channel for long periods of time, keep moving every few minutes.
 But in all honesty your biggest enemy here is the sun, the cool air blowing off the water lulls you into believing you are not getting burnt.
-So ensure that you have a wide brimmed hat, suntan cream and even long sleeved shirts.
+So ensure that you have a wide brimmed hat, sun protection cream and even long sleeved shirts.

 Mosquitoes won't worry you during the day, but at dusk they come out in full force so if you are going to be on the water at that time make sure you have some mosquito repellent with you.

 Who to Go With

-There are a couple of fishing companies operating in Victoria Falls, and to be brutally honest Not all of them are that great (be warned).
+There are a couple of fishing companies operating in Victoria Falls.
 Fishing trips are not cheap and the last thing you want is to be landed up with a guide who has no interest in what he is doing or has forgotten the worms!!
 Yip that happened to us.